Tidwell/scrollstoolbox/readme.md

 For the Trade Assistant:
-Being able to append text to the buy/sell message Setting the order of cards in text (not sure how they're ordered now) Exporting to CSV and/or having a publically viewable list Filtering option for cards with price above/below certain price (E.g. I want to sell all cards worth more than 350g, regardless of rarity)
-Custom buy sell list apart from rarity (Like above, but using checkboxes rather than gold) Being able to save WTB / WTS settings
+Setting the order of cards in text (not sure how they're ordered now) Exporting to CSV and/or having a publically viewable list Custom buy sell list apart from rarity (Like above, but using checkboxes rather than gold) Being able to save WTB / WTS settings